 Pre-heat your oven to 355°F (180°C/160°C fan forced).

 Cut the plums in half, remove the stone and cut the halves into quarters.
-Peel and core the apples and cut into pieces.
+Peel and core the apples and cut them into pieces.
 Mix the plums and apples together in a bowl.
-Add the sugar and all spice and mix well.
+Add the sugar and allspice and mix well.

 Put the apple and plum mix into individual ramakins if using.
-The fruit will cook down a Lot so you want to pack em up and stack em in.
+The fruit will cook down a lot so you want to pack them up and stack them.
 Spoon the crumble topping over the top and pat down.
 If you are not using individual ramekins you can bake this in a normal deep baking dish.